Contact Us for a Free Consultation (213) 542-0979

 Aggravated Assault Charge In California

-If you're charged with aggravated assault you should definitely get an attorney and you're going to want that attorney to really look over everything to see if it makes sense for you to be charged with such a serious crime.
+If you're charged with aggravated assault, you should get an attorney, and you're going to want that attorney to look over everything to see if it makes sense for you to be charged with such a severe crime.

 Your best bet is to let a qualified criminal defense attorney look over everything and get your version of events.
 The police don't always get the full story and the prosecutors end up making the decision to file the charge based on a one-sided account.
-That makes it a lot more likely that they're going to want to file a case against you and convict you without having all the details that your criminal defense attorney can provide.
+Your attorney will review the evidence, interview witnesses, and build a defense strategy.
+This process can provide a more balanced view of the situation, potentially leading to a reduction or dismissal of the charges.

 Difference Between Aggravated And Simple Assault In California